truedat101/campsynthesis/campsynthesis.neuromoda.me/content/_index.md

 # About: Camp Synthesis

 This is the camp.
 We are placed at B and 5:45.
 The Camp has a Japanese theme, focused on Sushi, Sake, and Synths.
 We have DJ decks and sound.
+We have some synths.
+We run public food and bar events.
 We have a group from Osaka in camp.

 Looking for: